JackieDo/Laravel-Log-Reader/README.md

 This will delete log files.
 It also delete all entries in file, of course.

 ### Ordering result of your get log entries request
-You can easily order your results as well using the `orderBy($field[, $direction = 'desc'])` method:
+You can easily order your results as well using the `orderBy($field[, $direction = 'asc'])` method:

     LogReader::orderBy('level')->get();
-    LogReader::orderBy('date', 'asc')->get();
+    LogReader::orderBy('date', 'desc')->get();

 ### Paginating result of your get log entries request

     LogReader::paginate(25);

 This returns a regular Laravel pagination object.
+For example:

+    {
+        total: 49,
+        per_page: 2,
+        current_page: 1,
+        last_page: 3,
+        from: 1,
+        to: 2,
+        data: {
+            26c90a5cdcc2d4c50b609d783b1b6355: {...},
+            2627bda2c0f4ea7d79e2b15f28b73c36: {...}
+        }
+    }

 You can use it how you'd typically use it on any eloquent model:

     /*
     |----------------------------------